 Once everything is in, crumble the sides so there’s no overhang (if you don’t they’ll bake on top and the crust will break as you take the springform off) but keep them ‘standing’.
 The crust will puff up in the oven on the bottom and shrink on the sides, this is normal.

 I personally used ghee here, so I wouldn’t have to make the clarified butter myself, and if you can’t find ghee you can use melted butter (you’ll likely need more than what’s listed below as there’s lots of milk solids in butter).

 This is my best lemon curd recipe, with a little bit of saffron which gives it a floral sweet undertone.
 The way to make it is fairly simple: rub zest and sugar together to release the oils, add all ingredients except the butter to the pot and cook until it thickens.
-The butter goes in last, a technique I read about a few months ago, incorporating it slowly contributes to that smooth, buttery texture.
+The butter goes in last, incorporating it slowly contributes to that smooth, buttery texture.